rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/index.rst

    The |product name| provides direct access to the |F5Product| and
    |ADXProduct| device hardware.
 When you submit an API request
-   to add, update, or remove configuration settings the changes are applied to the device as soon as the request completes successfully.
+   to add, update, or remove configuration settings, the changes are applied to the device as soon as the request completes successfully.
    Make sure you understand the impact of an API request before you submit it.